 Are cookies harmful?

+Most of the security or privacy concerns come from the usage of third-party cookies.
+When a website uses advertisements added using some third-party services, they can add cookies through that website.
 They allow the advertising that is targeted to these users to provide ads that are more relevant to the users.
-They also help in limiting the number of ads that are displayed to the users and improve its effectiveness by tracking the users browsing history and remembering the pages that the users have visited.
-These cookies also allow the websites to determine how effective the ads are on a particular website and if they are generating the required or expected outcomes.
+They also help in limiting the number of ads displayed to users and improve their effectiveness by tracking the browsing history and remembering the pages that the users have visited.
+These cookies also allow the websites to determine how effective the ads are on a particular page, and if they are generating the required or expected outcomes.

 To know more about how to identify the cookies used by a website, read this article.

 Most of the modern browsers have settings that will let you remove or block cookies.
 It would be better to block only third-party cookies, since blocking necessary cookies may affect your browsing experience.
 Learn how to block or delete them in different browsers here.
 Most of the browsers also offer the “Do Not Track” (DNT) feature that will signal websites to stop tracking the users.
 However, not all of the websites would respect the DNT signal.
 Read how to enable it in different browsers here.

 People protected under GDPR rules can relax with regards to the cookies and collecting personal data without their knowledge.
 With the implementation of such laws, websites will not be able to install cookies that are not necessary for the website to function properly without the users' consent.
 It includes those that track the user's online behavior for delivering targeted advertisements and personalized content.